McMasterRS/lm_agile-development/github-agile.md

   - What’s the overall benefit they’re trying to achieve?
 How does it fit into the bigger picture?
 - You can use the following format for user stories: "As a <type of user>, I want to <perform some task> so that I can <achieve some goal>."

+# Linked Tasks
+- Enter linked tasks here using the # sign

 # Estimation of Effort
 - Provide an estimate of the amount of work that this user story will require to be completely and successfully implemented using the following estimation scale:
   - Not Specified